 Stepped care models, offering varying levels of mental health support, show benefits across mild to acute cases.
 Expanding such models, alongside scalable interventions, is vital, especially for displaced or isolated populations.
 Digital tools and mobile units can bridge accessibility gaps.

 Both the WHO and the Inter-Agency Standing Committee’s (IASC) Guidelines on MHPSS recommended the mainstreaming of mental health into livelihoods programs and suggest that livelihoods serve as critical forms of psychosocial support for communities impacted by adversity.
 Although still a burgeoning area of research, several studies have found that the integration of mental health initiatives into livelihood programs leads to a number of positive outcomes (Betancourt et al., 2014; Homer et al., 2022; Reginer, 2007).
-Additionally, over the past decade the World Bank has increasingly advocated for the greater inclusion of MHPSS strategies into economic programs (e.g. Schinina et al., 2016).
+Additionally, over the past decade the World Bank has increasingly championed integration of MHPSS strategies into economic programs (e.g. Schinina et al., 2016).

 Systems-based strategies are key – addressing individual, family, and community-wide needs.
 Spillover effects show that when family members receive care, others benefit as well.
 In areas with limited mental health professionals, self-guided interventions prove effective for mild to moderate depression.
 Large-scale implementation, in collaboration with PIN and other humanitarian actors, civil society organizations and government providers, could fortify communities, offering prevention and coping resources.